AnyLog-co/documentation/streaming conditions.md

 </pre>

 ## Reset Streaming Condition
-Reset allows to remove one or more streaming conditions.
+Reset allows to remove one or more Streaming Conditions.
 Usage:
 <pre>
 reset streaming conditions where dbms = [dbms name] and table = [table name] and id = [condition id]